 We tend to become paralyzed at the thought of change and discomfort.
 But fearing these elements is fearing growth.
 We cling to our comfort zone, preferring to doom our futures to stagnancy, rather than experiencing temporary discomfort now for fulfillment later.

 Develop your appetite for risk and discomfort.
+Begin introducing yourself to bite-sized risks or spontaneity.
 Schedule it in your planner like it’s a task.
 Try doing one thing per week that is blatantly uncomfortable even if it’s not directly in line with your overall goals.
 Then mold your new appetite to accommodate goal-oriented uncomfortable assignments.

 When you are consistently introducing yourself to discomfort, you will find that leaving your comfort zone can be a gradual process rather than a sudden shock to your comfort systems.
 With consistency, you can build your adaptability and threshold for discomfort.

 When you are facing great goals, you can be inclined to over-plan them, jotting down compelling brainstorms and impressive strategies in notebooks and planners that never make it off the paper.
 You can endlessly wax on and on about how to do something without ever actually doing anything.
 And then you become all talk, no action, falling deeper and deeper into the clutches of this over-planning paralysis.